-- Include examples of how the Intern or Trainee will be taught and the training they will receive in this phase.
+- Provide examples of how the participant will be taught during this phase.

 x.
 How will the acquisition of new skills and competencies be measured?:

-- Explain how the Intern or Trainee's progress will be evaluated and how you will ensure that the goals and objectives of this phase are reached.
+- Explain how the Intern or Trainee's progress will be evaluated and how you will ensure that the goals and objectives of this phase are achieved.

-- Confirm each phase question is answered with at least two to three sentences or bullet points (The plan must be specific and clear and cannot include “see previous phase” or “tbd”).
+- Confirm each phase question is answered with at least three to four sentences or bullet points (The plan must be specific and clear and cannot include “see previous phase” or “tbd”).

 - Confirm each phase is unique and builds upon the previous phase(s).

 - Confirm that the plan does not encompass more than 20% clerical tasks.

 - Complete the following when you’re ready to submit the training plan:

 - Confirm that each phase is digitally signed by the phase supervisor listed.
 (The phase supervisor for each phase will sign by clicking the “Sign Phase” button).